 2. Rock a Week-Old ManicureTo put it bluntly, chipped nails look gross—and they’re a common pet peeve among managers.
 Make sure your nails are clean and well-groomed, whether you’re wearing a color or going natural.

-3. Wear Something Wrinkled“It’s always shocking to me how many people will wear wrinkled clothes to an interview as if no one will notice,” says White“People notice if your pants or shirt isn’t pressed, so iron or steam everything.”
+3. Wear Something Wrinkled“It’s always shocking to me how many people will wear wrinkled clothes to an interview as if no one will notice,” says White.
+“People notice if your pants or shirt isn’t pressed, so iron or steam everything.”
 That even goes for a blouse you’re wearing with jeans to a super-casual office interview.
 Wrinkles look sloppy and generally send a message that you don’t care, which at a job interview, is the exact opposite impression you want to give.

 4. OD on PerfumeAn HR manager at one of New York’s major magazine umbrella companies once told me that her biggest pet peeve during interviews is when someone walks in sporting a strong cologne or perfume.
 Leave the fragrance at home!